Shire Cruisers Information Pack

 Since your whole crew need to be confident about safety before you can enjoy your holiday, we place great emphasis on giving you all the information and training you need to handle the boat, work locks and so on.
 This process starts now: please pass the url of this page to all your active crew, and encourage them to prepare.
 Then when you arrive to start your holiday, we will give you a thorough briefing and practical demonstration.
 Before we leave you on your own, we shall ask you to sign a Handover Certificate as a way of checking that we have explained everything to your satisfaction.

 Each boat must have a Skipper.
 If that is not the Hirer, then the Hirer will sign to appoint a Skipper.
+There must also be a Mate, nominated by the Hirer or Skipper.
+This means that there are always two people who know how safely to navigate your boat.

 If you are a novice, this may seem daunting.
 But don’t worry; we are good at making our training straightforward and enjoyable.
 If you are an experienced boater, we are sure you will appreciate that we need to tell you about the numerous unusual features of our northern waterways, and to make sure that any gaps are covered.